Subraces Should be Cultures

 But ‘sylvan elves’?
 The elves who live in forests, but generally act like any other elf?
 They’re clearly just elves living in a different climate.
 Likewise, gnomes who lives deeper underground may well call themselves ‘deep gnomes’ (or be called that by others), but the D&D stats show no reason to consider them physically distinct.
 Even Tolkien’s different types of elves, who had plenty of physical differences, gained those differences mostly due to different lived experiences.2

 Anyway, we have an easy fix.
 ‘Subraces’ can just be reframed as different cultures.
 I don’t want to lose svirfneblin gnomes.
-Just try not to smile when you say it:
+It’s a fun word; just try not to smile when you say it:

 Svirfneblins!